Garricku/Garricku/README.md

 If there is one thing I can not get enough of it is venturing into the unknown, trying to learn or experience something new.
 And lastly self love!
 I have alwasy put others first in my younger years and this time, I finally want to focus on fulfilling my dreams.
 And no matter how fast those stars shoot across the sky, I will catch each and every one of them!

-Hopefully I can learn how to sutomising this page better later, but for this is my best.

 Thank you for reading!